BACatGITHUB/urantia-kor00-nyc/README.md

-# urantia-ko-nyc00
+# urantia-kor00-nyc
-Korean translation of The Urantia Book by Urantia Society of Greater New York (Original)
+Original Korean translation of The Urantia Book by Urantia Society of Greater New York (Original) created and maintained by TC Kim